 The MLC is not a PRO; it’s a Mechanical Rights Organization (MRO) that administers mechanical licenses for any royalties earned when music is (a) sold through physical formats like CDs, vinyl, and cassette tapes, or (b) streamed via on-demand services like Spotify, Apple Music, and Tidal.
 Other MROs include AMCOS (Australia), CAPASSO (South Africa), MCPS (UK), and the U.S.-based Harry Fox Agency.

 It’s important for songwriters to learn about global pay sources to ensure they’re properly registering, tracking, and collecting everything they’ve earned.
 Here's a quick overview of key organizations within the U.S.

 Official site: BMI.com

-About: BMI is one of the biggest and well known Performing Rights Organizations in the United States.
-It operates as a non-profit and was founded by radio executives to “serve as an advocate for the value of music” and to "support its songwriters, composers and publishers by taking care of an important aspect of their careers — getting paid," according to the BMI website.
-They offer blanket music licenses to businesses and organizations that allow them to play nearly 13 million musical works.
+About: BMI is one of the biggest and well-known PROs in the U.S. It operates as a non-profit, and was founded by radio executives to “serve as an advocate for the value of music” and “support its songwriters, composers and publishers by taking care of an important aspect of their careers — getting paid.”
+They offer blanket music licenses to businesses and organizations that allow them to play more than 17 million musical works.

 ASCAP, The American Society of Composers, Authors and Publishers